brienen/crunch_uml/README.md

     - `json`: Generic parser that reads JSON files and looks for table and column definitions.
     - `xlsx`: Generic parser that reads Excel files, expecting one or more worksheets that correspond with the names of one or more tables.
     - `csv`: Generic parser that reads a single CSV file, expecting its name to be in the list of tables.
+    - `i18n`: Parser that reads i18n file and stores the values in the database.
+Use --language to specify language. default language: 'nl'

   The following tables are supported: ['packages', 'classes', 'attributes', 'enumerations', 'enumerationliterals', 'associations', 'generalizations'].